On this page

 How to refer to us

-Before referring to the Alder Hey Community Speech and Language Therapy Service, it is important that you talk to your child’s; Health Visitor, the link worker from your local children centre/wellbeing hub or your child’s teacher of SENCo from their nursery/school first if you have concerns about your child’s speech, language and communication development.
+Before referring to the Alder Hey Community Speech and Language Therapy Service, it is important that you talk to your child’s; Health Visitor, the link worker from your local children centre/wellbeing hub or your child’s teacher or SENCo from their nursery/school first if you have concerns about your child’s speech, language and communication development.

 They may be able to offer you advice and strategies which answer your questions or resolve your concerns, so you don’t need to see us.
 If, however, you have tried lots of ideas and are still worried, your child may need to see a Speech and Language Therapist.